nanog75/hackathon/_day0/2019-02-16-understanding-day0-operations.md

 ### DHCP setup

-To respond to the router with the required file (script or config), the DHCP server must be suitably setup to identify the requesting router based on its Serial Number before responding with a boot-filename (Option 67) specifying the file location.
+To respond to the router with the required file (script or config), the DHCP server must be suitably setup to identify the requesting router based on its Serial Number before responding with a bootfile-name (Option 67) specifying the file location.

 The DHCP server expects the serial number to  provided by the IOS-XR router in Option 61 (client-identifier) for DHCPv4 as well as in option 124 which contains both the Serial Number as well as the platform family and vendor code (9 for Cisco).